-During the next month, the Gurrie PTO is sponsoring the Gurrie Winter Raffle.
-Our goal this year is to raise \$4,000 for library bench seating for the LLC, a gathering place where students can work on projects collaboratively or individually.
+The Gurrie PTO is sponsoring the Gurrie Winter Raffle, starting on February 28th and ending on March 13th.
 Students can help raise money by asking for donations of \$5 from family and friends; for every \$5 donation they bring in, they have the chance to win a prize in our weekly raffles.
+Buy raffle tickets during lunch or bring money into your advisory to win great prizes like homework passes, free lunches or an advisory pizza party.
+Money raised will support school dances, teacher appreciation week and other programs.
 Thank you for supporting our school!